 I did lots of research for things to look out for (including articles from Save the Student), looked at reviews for letting agencies and read advice from the student union.

 The group originally viewed five or six properties with a small student-oriented letting agency, but following a series of "red flags", Oscar decided to look into a larger, more reputable alternative.
 With great online reviews for the Southampton branch of the company, he assumed there wouldn't be any issues.

-And so, with fair few house viewings already under their belts, Oscar and his friends went to look at the property that they'd eventually end up living in.
+And so, with a fair few house viewings already under their belts, Oscar and his friends went to look at the property they'd eventually end up living in.
 Despite some issues, they were keen on the house – not least because of the "seemingly nice kitchen" and four bathrooms between the seven of them.

 The house wasn't in the greatest shape.
 There was a lot for clutter around the house, but we were reassured once the tenants had moved out and taken their stuff out it would be much better (and to be frank, all seven other student houses we visited were messy too, so we didn't think too much of it).

 The agent promised to improve some other things before we moved in, including putting new carpet on the stairs, having the place professionally cleaned and repainting the rooms.

-Encouraged by these promises (and, obviously, the ridiculous flatmate-to-bathroom ratio), the group put pen to paper and the house was theirs.
+Encouraged by these promises (and, obviously, the ridiculous flatmate-to-bathroom ratio), the group signed the tenancy agreement and the house was theirs.

 The world's worst student house

 There were still a few weeks until the start of term, and with no indication that they should expect anything other than what they were promised, the group just wanted to check that everything was ok.

 Spoiler: things were not ok.
 Things had gotten worse.